-Establishing Stationarity

-To establish stationarity, we first need to see if we can rule out the presence of a stochastic trend by applying the augmented Dickey-Fuller (ADF) test.
-If we can indeed rule out a stochastic trend, we should be able to confirm stationarity by applying the KPSS test.
-Or, if a stochastic trend cannot be ruled out, then KPSS test should be applied to check that trend stationarity is also rejected.
-If the data is found to have a stochastic trend, it should be differenced and then retested to confirm (trend) stationarity.

-The urca library provides ur.df and ur.kpss functions for performing these test.
-In both tests, it will be assumed that the deterministic component is constant, with an intercept but no trend.

-Time Windowing
+Time Series

-It is assumed that the software development process underlying a given project may change over time.
-Rather than developing a model that also changes over time, the data will be kept for modeling only if it occurs within a time window.
-This will limit the amount of process change the model is exposed to.
-The time window should balance between: more observations to capture consistent long-term behaviors, and fewer observations to limit exposure to inconsistent short-term behaviors.

-Taking this approach means that the entire modeling methodology will be executed for each time-windowed part of the data.

 Modeling Methodology

 The typical methodology used for building time series models involves specification, estimation, and diagnostics checking [4, p.
 478].
 Once specified and estimated, the diagnostic checking step ensures that only valid models are considered for selection.
-The final step of modeling would be selection, where models are compared by some model selection criterion [4, p.
+The final step of modeling is selection, where the models are compared by some model selection criterion [4, p.
 581].
+This section presents our approach to specifying, estimating, diagnostics checking and model selection for defect prediction.

 Model Specification & Estimation

-Specification of a VARX(p) model is accomplished by choosing an order p, which is the number of autoregressive terms to include in the model.
+The specification of a VARX(p) model is accomplished by choosing an order p, which is the number of autoregressive terms to include in the model.
 Once an order is specified, the model parameters can be estimated by a procedure such as least squares regression.

 The model order will directly affect the number of parameters included in the model.
 One goal of specification will be to avoid having too many parameters relative to the number of observations.
 The following derivation will lead to a simple rule for limiting the model order in this respect.
 First, let n be the number of time samples in a time series.
 When there are m time series, each sample contains m observations, so there are mn total observations for all time series.
 Next, for a VARX(p) model of the m time series variables, there are m2p unknown parameters to be estimated.
 Let the ratio of observations to parameters be denoted by